Robert-van-Engelen/tinylisp/proto/README.md

   - the smallest simplest tinylisp version with gc, based on tinylisp.c (+15 lines of C)
   - adds reference count garbage collection to continuously release unused memory cells
   - performs a mark-sweep cleanup when returning to the REPL
+  - adds error handling to return to the REPL with an error message
   - passes `tests/dotcall.lisp` tests
   - compile with `cc -O2 -o tinylisp tinylisp-gc.c`